On this page you can find:

 Transect counts are the main method used in the European Butterfly Monitoring Schemes.
 You can download the Manual for Butterfly Transect Count (English) to learn how to use this method.
 In this Manual, you will find useful information about monitoring butterflies with the transects including, how to select a place to monitor, where to set up your transect route, which simple rules to follow for a transect visit, and how to submit your records.

-This Manual has been translated for the following languages:
+This Manual has been translated into the following languages:

 - Discovering the Butterfly World